Nutrition:

 Endangerment factors:

-The total distribution extends from Northern Spain (Pyrenees) across the Alps and Apennines to the Balkans and further from Scandinavia and eastern Europe to eastern Asia (Altai).
+The total distribution extends from northern Spain (Pyrenees) across the Alps to the Balkans and further from Scandinavia and eastern Europe to eastern Asia (Altai).
+In the southwestern Alps and the Apennines several other, similar species are found.